alienfast/elastic-beanstalk/README.md

 ## ENV interpolation

 ENV variable interpolation is provided by [dry-config](https://github.com/alienfast/dry-config/blob/master/README.md#env-interpolationsubstitutionexpansion).
+Any of the values in the `eb.yml` may contain interpolated values.

 The following formats are acceptable: